gardener-attic/component-cli/docs/reference/components-cli_image-vector_add.md

 ```
       --comp-desc string                 path to the component descriptor directory
       --component-prefixes stringArray   Specify all prefixes that define a image  from another component
+      --generic-dependencies string      Specify all prefixes that define a image  from another component
+      --generic-dependency stringArray   Specify all image source names that are a generic dependency.
   -h, --help                             help for add
       --image-vector string              The path to the resources defined as yaml or json
 ```